GregRos/meta-types/1 Definitions.md

 >
 ```

 In fact, this allows us to define a **natural spread operator for type parameters**.
 This operator works using key-value semantics rather than sequential semantics.
-Kind of strange for a spread operator in this context, but let’s just go with it.
+Kind of strange for a spread operator in this context, but I think I prefer it.

 ```typescript
 meta object Types := <